Sidra Data Platform (version 2022.R3: Lazy Lady William)¶

 true, all underlying Entities will be considered as

-true, unless the value has been overriden manually at Entity level.
+true, unless the value has been override manually at Entity level.

 New Data Catalog global search and search for Attributes¶